.

 Yeast

 You can use any kind of baker’s yeast in this recipe: instant yeast, bread machine yeast, or traditional dry active yeast.
-They will all work.
+As I explain in my post about all the types of baking yeast, they will all work.
 But I typically use instant yeast as I can get it in a large package and keep it in my fridge so it will stay fresh for a long time.

 instant yeast in a jar